lukebarhoumeh/Reconciliation/README.md

 ### Running Tests
 Use `dotnet test Reconciliation.Tests/Reconciliation.Tests.csproj`.

+Test results are written to the `TestResults` directory by the CI workflow and uploaded as an artifact when available.
+If no results are produced the workflow logs a warning rather than failing the build.
+See the workflow run summary for links to download artifacts.

 - Fuzzy column matching with optional checkbox in the UI.
 Common variants such as `SkuName`, `SKU` or `sku_id` are automatically mapped to `SkuId` during import.